The man who 'discovered' 780 languages

 Dr Devy says there are more pressing anxieties.
 He worries about the ruling Hindu nationalist BJP's efforts to impose Hindi all over India, which he calls a "direct attack on our linguistic plurality".
 He wonders how India's melting-pot megacities will deal with linguistic diversity in the face of chauvinistic politics.

 "I feel sad every time a language dies.
-But we have suffered heavier losses in other diversities - like varieties of fish and rice," he says, sitting in his home in Dharwar, a sleepy, historic town in Maharashtra.
+But we have suffered heavier losses in other diversities - like varieties of fish and rice," he says, sitting in his home in Dharwad, a sleepy, historic town in Karnataka state.

 "Our languages have survived tenaciously.
 We are truly a linguistic democracy.
 To keep our democracy alive, we have to keep our languages alive."